incognito666/project2/README.md

   - We extract the total number of issues assigned to each milestone.

 12. Just one issue in the milestone.
-  - We extract the total number of issues assigned to each milestone to find out the milestones with single issue.
+  - We extract the total number of issues assigned to each milestone..

 14. No update in the issues for a long time.
-  - We check if the time taken to update a Issue is longer than usual to see if the Issue was ignored for a brief period of time.
+  - We extract created time, updated time for each issue.

 15. Labels are applied and immediately removed from an issue
   -